HOW TO SELECT AND ADJUST THE PANORAMA CENTRAL POINT

 Activate View/Grid: Ensure that the “View/Grid” option is activated to assist you in making precise adjustments.
 This grid will serve as a guide during the adjustment process.

-Select the Central Point: Now, you can select the central point by simply clicking on your panorama.
-Here’s what each click does:
+Select the Central Point: Now, you can select the central point by simply dragging on your panorama horizontally or vertically.

 Initial panorama orientation

-• Clicking anywhere on the “Equator” (the horizontal central line in the grid) will rotate the panorama around the horizontal axis.
+• Dragging near the “Equator” (the horizontal central line in the grid) will rotate the panorama around the horizontal axis.
 This is useful if you want to bring a specific subject within your panorama to viewer’s attention.
-The degree of rotation depends on how far from the center of the panorama you click.

 Orientation after horizontal adjustment

-• Clicking on the “Zero meridian” (the vertical central line) will re-orient the panorama around its vertical axis.
+• Dragging in the vertical direction will re-orient the panorama around its vertical axis.
 This is handy for manually correcting (or exaggerating) horizon curvature.
 Note that PANOVOLO can correct horizon curvature in most panoramas automatically when “Edit/Straighten horizon” option is turned ON.

 Orientation after vertical adjustment